dshemin/bookshelf/README.md

 Run `docker compose up` for setupping all required services.

-From scratch you will be able to login as ordinal user with credentials:
+From scratch you will be able to login:

+*Admin*
+Email: admin@example.com
+Password: 123456

+*Member*
 Email: test@example.com
 Password: 123456